 Airport Transportation from Cancun International Airport (CUN)Pre-arranged Ground transportation from Cancun International Airport (CUN) can be booked directly through Maya Tulum Retreat & Spa.
 Round-trip shuttle service is offered on Saturdays only.
 Private transfers can be arranged any day of the week.
 Please click here for our arrival transportation reservation form.
 Reservations must be made at least 3 days advance of arrival.
 Should you only require departure arrangements, the Front Desk can assist you at check-in.
 Another option is to rent a car from the Cancun International Airport and park for free at Maya Tulum Retreat & Spa.
 There are also buses that depart the Cancun airport and drop off in the town of Tulum.
 The bus system is called ADO Autobus.

 - Take 307 SOUTH when leaving the airport.

 - Drive for approximately 81 miles.

-- Go 1.5 miles until you come to a T-intersection with a police hut on the left.
+- Drive 1.93 miles (3.1km) until you come to a round-about with a police hut on the left.